Nathan Healy

 02

-Our Vermont solar cost calculator uses real installation data from homes across Burlington, Montpelier, Rutland, and Brattleboro.
-Get accurate, local pricing estimates based on actual Palmetto installations in your area.
+Our calculator uses real installation data from homeowners across Vermont—including Burlington, Montpelier, Rutland, and Brattleboro—to show you what solar actually costs in your area.
+Get personalized estimates based on thousands of local installations.

 System Size